How to Register a Drone in Thailand

 There is a lot of conflicting information online regarding the registration of drones in Thailand.
 Insurance requirements, 6 months processing times, and long forms all in Thai are some of the information I’ve seen around.
-However, here I’m going to give you a step by step guide on how to register a drone in Thailand for free, and quickly!
+There is some truth to all of this, so to avoid the confusion, I’m going to give you an easy step by step guide on how to register a drone in Thailand.

 What you will need to bring to register your drone: